chtoucas/Zorglub.Time/test/Zorglub.Testing/Testing/Facts/README.md

 in `IDateFacts` because, for ordinal dates, it would require a conversion.
 In particular `IDateOrdinalArithmeticFacts` uses a dataset specialised to ordinal dates.

-Simple date types.
+### Simple Calendars and Date Types
+- `CalendarMath`
+  - `CalendarMathFacts` when the result is _unambiguous_
+  - `CalendarMathAdvancedFacts` when the result is _ambiguous_
-- `CalendarDateFacts`
+- `CalendarDate`
+  - `CalendarMathFacts`, limits and DDT for the non-standard methods.
-  - Limits for the standard methods/ops (inherited from `IDateFacts`).
+  - `CalendarDateFacts`, limits for the standard methods/ops (inherited from `IDateFacts`).
+  - `IDateArithmeticFacts`, DDT for the standard methods/ops.
 - `OrdinalDateFacts`
+  - `CalendarMathFacts`, limits and DDT for the non-standard methods
-  - Limits for the standard methods/ops (inherited from `IDateFacts`).
+  - `OrdinalDateFacts`, limits for the standard methods/ops (inherited from `IDateFacts`).
+  - `IDateOrdinalArithmeticFacts`, DDT for the standard methods/ops.
-- `CalendarYearFacts`
+- `CalendarDay`
+  - `CalendarDayFacts`, limits for the standard methods/ops (inherited from `IDateFacts`).
-  - Limits and DDT for the standard methods/ops.
+  - `IDateArithmeticFacts`, DDT for the standard methods/ops.
+- `CalendarMonth`
+  - `CalendarMathFacts`, limits and DDT for all methods.
+- `CalendarYear`
+  - `CalendarMathFacts`, limits and DDT for all methods.